ZiadAbdelkarim/SnakeGame/README.md

 # SnakeGame
-A recreation of the world famous game implemented using the javax.swing package.
+A recreation of the world famous game implemented using the javax.swing toolkit.

 Rules:
 1. W, A, S, D, to begin game, and restart upon death.